 - My own results were just okay – if I had any kind of inkling that I would want to re-do something later down the road (aka backtrack and spend more money).
 This took longer for me to learn because I had to be honest with myself.
 In the beginning, I definitely felt way more proud of implementing a new skill I had learned…despite getting no results!

 While the journey of running your own brand or business comes with making a fair share of trial-and-error mistakes, there are certain things you want to consider getting right from the very beginning – like establishing a strong brand.
-So I made a list of the most common concerns I hear people have when they consider hiring a brand strategist to take their business to the next level.
+Here’s a list of the most common concerns and objections I hear from business owners who are considering hiring a brand strategist to take their business to the next level.
 If you are at this point in your business journey and this has crossed your mind before, read on.

 Why should I budget for this?

-As an entrepreneur, you probably have only so many dollars to spend on marketing, and you have to get choosy.
+As an entrepreneur, you only have so many dollars to spend on marketing, which means you have to get choosy.
 You may be thinking, I can always develop my branding after I launch first and start selling, right?
 Not necessarily.
-Without a well thought out brand, you could be creating more work for yourself by attracting a less-than-ideal audience — people who may look like your ideal customers and clients but in actuality will never buy from you.
+Without a well-thought out brand, you could be creating more work for yourself by attracting a less-than-ideal audience—people who may look like your ideal customers and clients but in actuality will never buy from you.

 But with authentic branding in place, you will attract better quality leads who will decide right away if you’re the right fit for them.
 Your product will sell itself and your branding will have done its job attracting those ideal customers.
 So the investment you make in creating a brand strategy will make every other aspect of your business easier and more efficient, from marketing and product development to management and hiring.
-And the best part is when done right, you’ll only need to do it once!
+And the best part is when done right, you’ll now have a strong foundation to build off of!
 Invest in a strong brand presence now and you’ll master your marketplace.

 What if I already have a style guide?
 That means I have a brand right?

-Any blog, company, or website that wants a consistent and professional feel across the board should have a style guide.
+Any blog, company, or website that wants a consistent and elevated feel across the board should utilize a style guide.
 But even with one in place, many small business owners still struggle with how to be actionable beyond it.
-Especially when it comes to creating original imagery that aligns with their brand “look,” oftentimes due to lack of time or resources.
-If you want your audience to connect with your brand experience, your lifestyle imagery and photography should also tell your story in the same consistent style as the rest of your branding.
-Whether you use stock imagery or work with a professional photographer every time you need photos, be mindful that your branded photography works in unison with your guide and enhances your brand.
+Especially when it comes to creating marketing assets or brand imagery that aligns with their overall aesthetic.
+Working with a brand strategist can help you understand how to utilize your visual identity so it truly brings your brand experience to life from your website to your Instagram account.

 Why can’t I just use stock images?